Introduction to Health and Fitness

 F – stands for the frequency of your program.

-T – stands for time, how much time that you allocate for this exercise plan.
-We will soon see that you want to get in at least 150 minutes a week of moderate intensity exercise.
+You will soon see that you want to get in at least 150 minutes a week of moderate-intensity exercise.

-T – stands for the type of exercise, whether it be walking, running, elliptical or swimming and so many other options.
+T – stands for the type of exercise, whether it be walking, running, elliptical, or swimming and so many other options.

-E – stands for enjoyment.
 You have a better chance of sticking to your exercise plan if you enjoy the workout that you are doing.

 The absence of disease or weakness is not health.